TRANCE STACK

 Add the variable to...

-• the .env.example script.
-This is very important
+script.
+This is very important - the

-• the .github/workflows/deploy.yml script to the npm run build command
+script to thenpm run build

-• the .github/workflows/ephemeralDeploy.yml script to the npm run build command
+script to thenpm run build

-• the .github/workflows/ephemeralDestroy.yml script to the npm run build command
+script to thenpm run build

 Bundling environment variables